 Diana has included created over 100 recipes that are grouped into seasons: early, mid, and late.
 When we eat with the seasons, we support local food producers, and we are able to enjoy food at the height of freshness and flavor.
 I haven’t tested any of the recipes yet, but I’m looking forward to exploring the variety of dishes and discovering some new family favorites.
 As always, I’ll consult my kitchen helpers when deciding what to try first!

 The best thing about this cookbook is that it is not just about recipes.
-There are sections about how to raise livestock and bees, how to grow a garden and forage for wild plants, and how to make the most of life by playing, creating, and relaxing.
+There are sections about how to raise livestock and bees, how to grow a garden and forage for wild plants while taking care of it with the help of all the advice provided by Patient Gardener, and how to make the most of life by playing, creating, and relaxing.
 I’m especially looking forward to trying out Diana’s methods for naturally Coloring Easter Eggs, and with a daughter who loves Pinkalicious, I will probably be Building a Fairy House this spring.

 If you are interested in sustainable, nutrient-dense, delicious recipes, or you’d like to start gardening or raising some backyard chickens, this book is an excellent resource and a beautiful guide through the adventures of modern homesteading and growing your own healthy food.
 And even if you aren’t interested in those things, I think you will find this cookbook to be a lovely and inspiring addition to any food lover’s collection.
 I wish I lived in an area that allowed me to have my own chickens, but we do have a seasonal garden, and at the very least, I can follow Rodgers’ recommendations for finding sustainable food sources when I can’t grow them myself.